The Aquabats: 2014–2018: continued touring and anniversary shows

-2019–present: The Aquabats!
+2018–2025: The Aquabats!
 RadVentures!, Kooky Spooky...In Stereo, and Finally!

 On July 31, 2018, after several weeks of teasing a major band announcement, The Aquabats launched a high-profile Kickstarter campaign with the goal of raising a minimum of $1.1 million to help finance an entire return season of The Aquabats!
 Super Show!, as well as the production and release of three albums: a new studio album, a Super Show! soundtrack and a re-recorded greatest hits compilation.
 The campaign video featured a slew of celebrity cameos voicing support for the band, though most prominently featured actor and musician Jack Black, who was confirmed by Billboard to serve as executive producer for the series' return.
 Along with the launch of the Kickstarter, The Aquabats began releasing a series of metafictional Super Show! "mini-episodes" exclusively to their YouTube channel, depicting the MC Bat Commander's quest to reunite the estranged Aquabats following their show's cancellation.

 By August 28, mere days before the campaign's end date of September 1, the Kickstarter had only raised $601,629 of the band's desired $1.1 million goal.
 The funding was voluntarily cancelled and the campaign was significantly restructured, resurrected the same day with a new goal of $100,000 for a new album and continuing production of Super Show! "mini-episodes".
 The $100,000 mark was met within minutes and the project ultimately raised over $600,000, which was stated to be used to independently produce "at least twelve" mini-episodes of Super Show!, two new Aquabats studio albums, one live album, and two Super Show! soundtrack albums.

 Throughout 2019, The Aquabats worked resolutely to fulfill their Kickstarter-funded projects.
 In March, the band simultaneously released The Aquabats!
 Super Show!
 Television Soundtrack: Volume One, a soundtrack compilation of songs from Super Show!s first season, and The Fury of The Aquabats!
 Live at The Fonda!, a live recording of a 2018 performance of The Fury of The Aquabats!, as exclusive digital downloads for Kickstarter backers.
 In June, preceded by the release of the single "Cobraman Theme!", The Aquabats!
 Super Show!
 Television Soundtrack: Volume One was given a wide physical release on The Aquabats' self-operated label Gloopy Records, premiering at 165 on the Billboard 200 and number one on Top Heatseekers, the band's highest placement on each chart to date.
 Starting September 28, 2019, The Aquabats!
 Super Show! was officially relaunched as a biweekly YouTube-exclusive web series entitled The Aquabats!
 RadVentures!.